josephbeuysmum/Dertisch/README.md

 Entrées
 ---

 The dishes customers start with.
-Entrées are classically VIPER `entities`, which are simple data objects.
+Entrées initialise viewControllers with data and are classically VIPER `entities`, which are simple data objects.

 Sommelier
 ---